doug-letough/sbo_deps.py/README.md

 # How this work ?

-The sbo_deps.py search for and parse the <package name>.info file and retrieve all the package names at the REQUIRES line.
+The sbo_deps.py search for and parse the &lt;package name&gt;.info file and retrieve all the package names at the REQUIRES line.

 Once done, it do the same for all retrieved package names.

 # Installation